tkoide01/Credit_Risk_Analysis/README.md

 # Credit Risk Analysis

 ## Overview of Project:
-Credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans.
-Therefore, you’ll need to employ different techniques to train and evaluate models with unbalanced classes
+Employ several resampling techniques and machine learning models to predict Credit risk from credit card dataset.
+Given credit risk is an inherently unbalanced classification problem, as good loans easily outnumber risky loans, employing different techniques to train and evaluate models with unbalanced classes is essential for better prediction of 'high risk' credit.

 ### Purpose:
 Use `imbalanced-learn` and `scikit-learn` libraries to build and evaluate models predicting credit risk using resampling.
 Followings are the type of resampling we use on the credit card credit dataset from LendingClub: